 Check out the online reviews

 Read the online reviews posted on websites like TripAdvisor or Google and focus on the most recent posts.
 Look for consistencies among reviews and you should get a good idea of what to expect.
-Also look for patterns among the negative reviews, and take them into consideration before choosing your hotel.
+Also, look for patterns among the negative reviews, and take them into consideration before choosing your hotel in Paris.
 Another option is to search for various travel bloggers who have written about their experiences at a particular hotel.

 Tips for Choosing a Wheelchair Accessible Hotel in Paris